jonatan-kazmierczak/articles/trinity.md

 # Trinity - teaching of the Bible?

 I have noticed, that some people believe, that the true God is a *trinity*.
-As a basis of the believe they quote [Matthew 28:18-20](https://biblehub.com/niv/matthew/28.htm):
+As a basis of the belief they quote [Matthew 28:18-20](https://biblehub.com/niv/matthew/28.htm):
 > Then Jesus came to them and said, “All authority in heaven and on earth has been given to me.
 > Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit,
 > and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.”